-- With the submission of their NDCs as part of the Paris Agreement, most developing countries are now - 43 engaged in climate mitigation and adaptation.
-While technology is seen as one of the 'means of

-1 implementation' of climate action, developing countries often have relatively limited technology

-- innovation capabilities, which requires them to access technologies developed in higher-income - 3 countries with stronger innovation systems (Popp 2011; Binz et al. 2012; Urban 2018).
-In many cases, - 4 these technologies require adaptation for the local context and needs (Sagar 2009; Anadon et al. 2016b), - 5 and, once again, innovation capabilities are required to suitably adapt these technologies for local use - 6 and also to create new markets and business models that are required for successful deployment - 7 (Ockwell et al. 2015; Ockwell and Byrne 2016; Sagar 2009).
-This can lead to dependencies on foreign - 8 knowledge and providers (Ockwell and Byrne 2016), negative impacts in terms of higher costs - 9 (Huenteler et al. 2016a), and balance of payments constraints and vulnerability to external shocks - 10 (Ebeling 2020).
+With the submission of their Nationally Determined Contributions (NDCs) as part of the Paris Agreement, most developing countries are now engaged in climate mitigation and adaptation.
+While technology is seen as one of the 'means of implementation' of climate action, developing countries often have relatively limited technology innovation capabilities, which requires them to access technologies developed in higher-income countries with stronger innovation systems (Popp 2011; Binz et al. 2012; Urban 2018).
+In many cases, these technologies require adaptation for the local context and needs (Sagar 2009; Anadon et al. 2016b), and innovation capabilities are required to suitably adapt these technologies for local use and also to create new markets and business models that are required for successful deployment (Sagar 2009; Ockwell et al. 2015; Ockwell and Byrne 2016).
+This can lead to dependencies on foreign knowledge and providers (Ockwell and Byrne 2016), negative impacts in terms of higher costs (Huenteler et al. 2016a), balance of payments constraints, and vulnerability to external shocks (Ebeling 2020).